 This method is the simplest and only requires waiting until the Sun is passing in the wall plane, so that the light rays are almost parallel to the wall.
 With the Shadows program, calculate the azimuth of the Sun for that instant.
-The declination of the wall is then equal to that azimuth plus or minus 90°, depending on whether the wall is about to be lit, or about to fall into the shadow.
+The declination of the wall is then equal to that azimuth augmented by 90° in the morning and diminished by 90° in the afternoon, depending on whether the wall is about to be lit, or about to fall into the shadow.